gundalasudheer/Kubernetes/README.md

 2. It is a nonrelational distributed database which stores the data in key-value format.
 It is simple , secure and fast.
 3. It stores all the configurations, state and meta data of the kubernetes objects.
 Every info you see when you use kubectl get is from etcd.

-Every change you make to the cluster is recorded in the the etcd server. only once it is updated in the etcd server the changes is considered as complete.
+Every change you make to the cluster is recorded in the etcd server.
+Once it is updated in the etcd server, then only the change is considered as complete.
 4. ETCD stores all the objects under /registry directory in key-value format.
 ex: /registry/*
              /registry/pods/*